-Others weren't executed because they died of natural causes awaiting execution or had their sentences commuted.
+Others are not executed because they die of natural causes awaiting execution or have their sentences commuted.

 If all the courts uphold the conviction, the defendant can ask the state's governor or even the U.S. President for clemency.

-Since 1976, only 288 death row inmates have been granted clemency for humanitarian reasons.
-They include doubts about the defendant's guilt or judgments about the death penalty.
+Since 1977, only 293 death row inmates have been granted clemency for humanitarian reasons.
+They include doubts about the defendant's guilt, concerns about the defendant's mental health or impairments, or judgments about the death penalty.

 Cost of Incarceration on Death Row

 Death row inmates incur more health care costs, too.
 The average length of time waiting on death row is 15 years.
-In California, it can be 20 years.
 As a result, death row inmates are older on average than the general prison population.
 That leads to higher health care costs that come from age-related illnesses.

 Cost of Execution